rkotze/rkotze.github.io/_posts/2020-02-03-react-context-why-how.md

 ## Why React context

-The React docs have an in-depth post covering all aspects of [React context](https://reactjs.org/docs/context.html){:target="\_blank" rel="noopener"}, but I will provide a summary of it and how to use it.
+The React docs have an in-depth post covering all aspects of [React context](https://reactjs.org/docs/context.html){:target="\_blank" rel="noopener"}, but here I will provide a summary of it and how to use it.

 What is the purpose of React context?

 > Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 For example, you might have a container component responsible for fetching user data that is consumed by several components further down the component tree.
-If you were building a profile page to show an avatar there might be a navbar containing a dropdown which has an image element for the avatar.
+If you were building a profile page to show an avatar, there might be a navbar containing a dropdown which has an image element for the avatar.
 Further down the page, there is a profile wrapper and inside that a header component to render the avatar.
 The intermediate components don't use the data, `NavBar`, `Dropdown` and `ProfileWrapper`, only pass the data along.

 ### Passing data via props is a poor approach because: